Police say the NFL star ran when people were told to get down, stay put

 There was no shooting; Lombardo said some stanchions holding up ropes to set up lines were knocked on tiled floor.

-In his letter, Bennett said his daughters, Peyton, Blake and Ollie, were on his mind as he was being stopped for "being a black man in the wrong place at the wrong time."
+In his letter, Bennett said his daughters, Peyton, Blake and Ollie, were on his mind as an officer allegedly put a gun near his head and threatened to shoot him if he moved.

 “All I could think was, ‘I’m going to die for no other reason than I am black and my skin is somehow a threat.’
 My life flashed before my eyes as I thought of my girls.
 Would I ever play with them again?
 Or watch them have kids?
 Or be able to kiss my wife again and tell her I love her?” he wrote.